Large, sparsely populated and politically stable, Zambia has vast agricultural potential.

 KAOMA FARM DEVELOPMENT PROJECT

-Increasing production of farmland owned by Cheshire Homes Orphanage to help the orphanage become self-sufficient and able to generate an income.
+Increasing crop and livestock production of farmland owned by Cheshire Community Care Centre will help the orphanage become self-sufficient in food production and less reliant on external funding.

 Luwingu & Mbala

-A five-year programme with the goal of improving the livelihoods, health status, and food and nutrition security of 16,000 poor households with a particular focus on women and vulnerable groups.
+A five-year Irish Aid-funded programme with the goal of improving the livelihoods, health status, and food and nutrition security of 17,000 poor households with a particular focus on vulnerable groups.

 STRENGTHENING CLIMATE RESILIENCE IN THE KAFUE SUB-BASIN